amirci/amirci.github.io/_posts/2025-01-23-using-model-view-viewmodel-for-react.markdown

 }
 ```

-The _ViewModel_ is _exactly_ what the component needs and the relationship is one to one making the relationship between them simpler.
+The ViewModel provides exactly what the component needs, establishing a one-to-one relationship that simplifies their interaction.

-Inside the _ViewModel_ we are free to use a _reducer_ hook or any other technology piece we see fit.
-However the implementation will stay hidden to the view.

-The testing is straightforward because we understand at a glimpse the responsibilities of the _View_ and _ViewModel_ and how the should interact.
+Inside the _ViewModel_, you are free to use a reducer hook or any other technology, with the implementation remaining hidden from the view.
+Testing becomes straightforward because the responsibilities of the View and ViewModel are clearly defined.

-## Back to the student form
+## Back to the Student Form

-The next section tackles modifying the student form to switch from a `useReducer` hook to a view model.
-All the code can be found [here](https://stackblitz.com/edit/vitejs-vite-gtr44uvm).
+In the next section, we modify the student form to switch from a useReducer hook to a _ViewModel_.
+You can find all the code [here](https://stackblitz.com/edit/vitejs-vite-gtr44uvm).

-To build a _ViewModel_ that provides only what the view needs we need to create an object that has:
+To build a _ViewModel_ that provides only what the view needs you must create an object that has:

-* Student information to display in the fields
+* Student information to display in the fields.
-* A flat the identifies if the student ID is still loading
+* A flat indicating whether the student ID is still loading.
-* A flag that identifies if there are errors to display (that means we cannot submit the form)
+* A flag indicating if there are errors to display (which means the form cannot be submitted).
-* Handle the change of the value of the fields
+* Handlers for changing the value of the fields.
-* Handle the form submission
+* A handler for form submission.

-In terms of a view model _hook_ I imagine a constructor that returns three values:
+For a view model _hook_, imagine a constructor that returns three values:

 ```jsx
 const StudentForm = ({viewModel = StudentFormViewModel}) => {